Get

 Are Pears Safe for Cats?

 While pears are safe for cats in small amounts, remember that cats are obligate carnivores and do not require anything in their diet other than the nutrition provided by meat, which is sufficient for their health.
-However, there are nutrients contained in pears, including vitamin C, vitamin A, and plenty of healthy fiber.
+However, there are nutrients contained in pears, including vitamin A, water, and dietary fiber.

 Fiber is a vital part of any animal’s diet, and most fruits are high in dietary fiber, which is great for the most part.
-But giving your feline too much fiber could result in a laxative effect and cause diarrhea, resulting in further issues like dehydration.
+Cats, however, do not require added plant fiber, and excessive amounts may cause gastrointestinal upset such as diarrhea, gas, or soft stools.

 pears on the table